MY CORE VALUES

 - Linking education and economic mobility and setting big goals for the jobs of tomorrow so that an education system may be reverse engineered to prepare students for the jobs of the 21st century.

 I BELIEVE that healthcare is a right, not a privilege.
 The battle to pass the Affordable Care Act was hard-fought.
-I’m committed to improving and strengthening the ACA first and foremost, and to stop Republicans in Washington from dismantling it.
+I’m committed to improving and strengthening the ACA first and foremost, and to stopping Republicans in Washington from dismantling it.

 - Basic health care should be affordable for everyone.
 Like all insurance, health care works best when the membership is large and diverse.
 I will work to make basic health care an affordable reality for as many people as possible.
 I will also work to preserve freedom of choice regarding which type and how much is right for each individual.